Keyclic/keyclic-sdk/docs/CategoryApi.md

   'xKeyclicAppVersion': "xKeyclicAppVersion_example", // String |
   'businessActivity': "businessActivity_example", // String | The identifier of the resource formatted as GUID string.
   'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
-  'geoCoordinates': "geoCoordinates_example", // String |
+  'geoCoordinates': "geoCoordinates_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
+  'geoPoint': "geoPoint_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
   'page': 1, // Number | Page of the overview.
   'limit': 10, // Number | Page of the overview.
   'order': "desc", // String |